PEARSON

 Notes 🔗

-Ensure that the arrays provided as arguments contain numerical values or references to cells with numerical data.
-Additionally, keep in mind that the correlation coefficient produced by PEARSON does not imply causation between the variables; it simply quantifies the relationship in a linear context.
+Ensure that the arrays you provide as arguments contain numerical values or references to cells with numerical data.
+Remember, the correlation coefficient produced by PEARSON quantifies the linear relationship between the variables, but it does not imply causation.

 Questions 🔗